netaisllc/autumnal-polyphonic/README.md

 9. Run an HTTP server to serve the UI on port 5000.
 Any local http server will suffice as long as the port can be configured to 5000.
-(The port is fixed to tht value because I configured my Google API credential to expect it.)
+(The port is fixed to tht value because I configured a Google API credential to expect it.)

 For example,the following command uses the Node package 'serve':
 `serve -l 5000`  or simply `serve` as that package defaults to port 5000.